plan-systems/go-plan/README.md

 This repo contains PLAN's backend infrastructure that ultimately hosts [plan-client-unity](https://github.com/plan-systems/plan-client-unity) instances on client-facing devices.
 Since PLAN uses open standards, protocols, and data structures, other implementations may someday also exist, so `plan-go` is offered as the reference implementation.

-The [PLAN Design & Engineering Docs](https://github.com/plan-systems/design-docs) lay out PLAN's architecture in detail.
+The [PLAN Design Docs](https://github.com/plan-systems/design-docs) lay out PLAN's architecture in detail.

 ## Milestone Log